dylibso/mcpx-eval/README.md

 - `name` - name of the test
 - `task` - optional, the name of the mcp.run task to use
+- `task-run` - optional, the name or index of the task run to analyze
 - `prompt` - prompt to test, this is passed to the LLM under test, this can be left blank if `task` is set
 - `check` - prompt for the judge, this is used to determine the quality of the test output
 - `expected-tools` - list of tool names that might be used